-Throughout his career, the artist continued to concentrate on portraits—from the neck up—based on photographs he had taken.
-In addition to self-portraits, the images were usually of friends – many of whom were prominent in the art world.
-These images represent a very human, flawed view of the subjects, given the scale of attention granted to imperfections, while also presenting a rather grand, iconic view of the sitters, given the monumental and confrontational quality of the works.
-During the 1970s and ’80s, Close began to use color, experimenting with a variety of media and techniques.
-One technique involved simulating the process of printing: he used only cyan, magenta, and yellow, applying one layer of color at a time to the canvas.
-For his “Fingerprint Series,” Close developed one of his most innovative techniques.
-Inking his thumb and forefinger, the artist would press the medium into the canvas in order to achieve a subtle range of greys.
-Viewed up close, the spiraling patterns of his fingerprints can easily be seen.
-However, from a distance, the method is unidentifiable, creating the illusion of a polished, unified whole.
+Throughout his career, Close continued to concentrate on portraits—from the neck up—based on photographs he had taken.
+In addition to self-portraits, the portraits were usually of friends, many of whom were prominent in the art world.
+These images represent a very human, flawed view of the subjects, given the scale of attention given to imperfections, while also presenting a rather grand, iconic view of the sitters, given the monumental and confrontational quality of the works.
+During the 1970s and ’80s, Close began to use colour and to experiment with a variety of media and techniques.
+One technique involved simulating the printing process: he used only cyan, magenta, and yellow and applied one layer of colour at a time to the canvas.
+He developed one of his most innovative techniques for his “fingerprint series,” in which he inked his thumb and forefinger and pressed them to the canvas to achieve a subtle range of grays.
+Viewed up close, the whorled patterns of his fingerprints can easily be seen; from a distance the method is unidentifiable, and the fingerprints combine to create an illusionistic whole.